junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 >
 > And when Jimmy fights again, Castiel finally leaves.

+**Visual NOTE:** When Jimmy tries to fight and take back control, a visual: they look at mirror (similar to S05 canon Lucifer in Sam's vessel looks at a mirror to talk to Sam when Sam is trying to take back control), they talk like that, looking at each other through the mirror

 Anna Milton is still a falling angel (does she regain power to be angel again?)

 Daniel Singer is taken and tortured (crucified) by angels, Bobby never found his body